Bambu Lab P1S vs. Prusa MK4: Optimizing Your 3D Printing Workflow

 Print Performance & Core Hardware

-Beginner Note: CoreXY printers move the print head using two motors simultaneously, often leading to faster, quieter operation. i3-style printers (like the MK4) typically move the print bed back and forth along one axis and the print head along the other two, which can limit speed but offers robust precision.
+Beginner Note: CoreXY printers move the print head using two motors simultaneously, which enables faster, quieter operation. i3-style printers like the MK4 move the bed along one axis and the head along the other two.
+That limits top speed but keeps things mechanically straightforward and precise.

-Maker Tip: For optimal performance with PETG+ (e.g., Inland PETG+), consider a hardened steel nozzle on both machines for abrasion resistance, especially if printing with carbon fiber-infused filaments.
-Adjusting flow rate in your slicer (Bambu Studio or PrusaSlicer) to 0.98 for PETG+ often yields better surface finish and layer adhesion.
+Maker Tip: For PETG+ (e.g., Inland PETG+), run a hardened steel nozzle on either machine, especially if you print carbon fiber-infused filaments.
+A flow rate of 0.98 in Bambu Studio or PrusaSlicer typically gives better surface finish and layer adhesion with PETG+.

 Ease of Use & User Experience